 Homemade Pita Bread?

 Four minutes in the oven is all that it takes.
-My Pita Bread recipe is very easy to make, a yeast-leavened flatbread originating in the Mediterranean and Middle Eastern countries dating back over 4000 years!
+My Homemade Pita Bread recipe is very easy to make, a yeast-leavened flatbread originating in the Mediterranean and the Middle East dating back over 4000 years!

 What’s the difference between Naan and Pita Bread?